These Tips, Tricks and Shortcuts apply to the latest version of Lumion (4.0.3).

 This command lets you centre selected objects so that their pivot points are at the same position (CTRL-select objects -> Context menu

 ).
-If you need to move or manipulate one of the overlapping objects, place the mouse cursor over the small overlapping object selection icons and use the mouse wheel (or the Arrow Up/Down keys) to toggle between the objects.(L):
+If you need to move or manipulate one of the overlapping objects, place the mouse cursor over the small overlapping object selection icons and use the Arrow Up/Down (W/S) keys to toggle between the objects.(L):

 To preview shadows from spotlights in Build